Interferometry: Engineering and applied science

 Figure 13.
-Optical flat interference fringes. (left) flat surface, (right) curved surface.
+Optical flat interference fringes. (left) a flat surface, indicated by a pattern of straight parallel interference fringes at equal intervals; (right) curved surface.

 How interference fringes are formed by an optical flat resting on a reflective surface.
 The gap between the surfaces and the wavelength of the light waves are greatly exaggerated.

 Newton (test plate) interferometry is frequently used in the optical industry for testing the quality of surfaces as they are being shaped and figured.
 Fig. 13 shows photos of reference flats being used to check two test flats at different stages of completion, showing the different patterns of interference fringes.
 The reference flats are resting with their bottom surfaces in contact with the test flats, and they are illuminated by a monochromatic light source.
 The light waves reflected from both surfaces interfere, resulting in a pattern of bright and dark bands.
-The surface in the left photo is nearly flat, indicated by a pattern of straight parallel interference fringes at equal intervals.
 The surface in the right photo is uneven, resulting in a pattern of curved fringes.
 Each pair of adjacent fringes represents a difference in surface elevation of half a wavelength of the light used, so differences in elevation can be measured by counting the fringes.
 The flatness of the surfaces can be measured to millionths of an inch by this method.
 To determine whether the surface being tested is concave or convex with respect to the reference optical flat, any of several procedures may be adopted.
 One can observe how the fringes are displaced when one presses gently on the top flat.
 If one observes the fringes in white light, the sequence of colors becomes familiar with experience and aids in interpretation.
 Finally one may compare the appearance of the fringes as one moves ones head from a normal to an oblique viewing position.
 These sorts of maneuvers, while common in the optical shop, are not suitable in a formal testing environment.
 When the flats are ready for sale, they will typically be mounted in a Fizeau interferometer for formal testing and certification.

 Fabry-Pérot etalons are widely used in telecommunications, lasers and spectroscopy to control and measure the wavelengths of light.
 Dichroic filters are multiple layer thin-film etalons.
 In telecommunications, wavelength-division multiplexing, the technology that enables the use of multiple wavelengths of light through a single optical fiber, depends on filtering devices that are thin-film etalons.
 Single-mode lasers employ etalons to suppress all optical cavity modes except the single one of interest.